t0re199/SNAMA_PROJECT/README.md

 # README #

-This repository hosts a **Sentiment Analysis** on an amazon english reviews dataset using various tranformers from [Hugging Face](https://huggingface.co/).
+This repository hosts a **Sentiment Analysis** on an amazon english reviews dataset using various transformers from [Hugging Face](https://huggingface.co/).
 **PyTorch** has been used as Gradient Computing Library.

 ## Used Transformers ##